esy/esy.github.io/docs/commands.md

 ### `esy install-cache`

 Manage installation cache.
-This command is based on `yarn install-cache` comman and accepts the same command line options.
+This command is based on `yarn install-cache` command and accepts the same command line options.

 ### `esy export-dependencies`